 The dry farming method we just talked about means the environment will be less damp and less hospitable to growing mold.

-Glyphosates and Mold aren’t the only icky things you might find in industrially produced wine.
+Glyphosates and mold aren’t the only things to be cautious of in industrially produced wine, though.
 You might even be familiar with the next one I’ll talk about.
 Sulfites.

 Sulfites in Wine as Mast Cell Triggers

-If you’ve even been a wine drinker, you’ve probably heard of sulfites.
+If you’ve ever been a wine drinker, you’ve probably heard of sulfites.

 Synthetic sulfites are often added to wine as preservatives.
-That makes shipping easier for distributors and gives the wine a longer shelf life.
+That makes shipping easier for distributors.
+And it gives the wine a longer shelf life.

 But here’s the bad news about adding sulfites.
 In studies, sulfites have been shown to lead to mast cell activation.
 Studies have also shown reports of sulfite-related adverse reactions.